leaflabs/WaspNet.jl/docs/src/example.md

 # output

 ```
 Additionally, we need to define how to evolve our neuron given a time step.
-This is done by adding a method to `nnsim.update!`,  a function which is global across all `WaspnetElements`.
+This is done by adding a method to `WaspNet.update!`,  a function which is global across all `WaspnetElements`.
 To `update!` a neuron, we provide the `neuron` we need to update, the `input_update` to the neuron, the time duration to evolve `dt`, and the current global time `t`.
 In the LIF case, the `input_update` is a voltage which must be added to the membrane potential of the neuron resulting from spikes in neurons which feed into the current neuron. `reset!` simply restores the state of the neuron to its some state.

 We use an [Euler update](https://en.wikipedia.org/wiki/Euler_method) for the time evolution because of its simplicity of implementation.

-Note that both `update!` and `reset!` are defined *within* `WaspNet`; that is, we actually define the methods `nnsim.update!` and `nnsim.reset!`.
+Note that both `update!` and `reset!` are defined *within* `WaspNet`; that is, we actually define the methods `WaspNet.update!` and `WaspNet.reset!`.
 If defined externally, these methods are not visible to other methods from within `WaspNet`.
 ```
-function nnsim.update!(neuron::LIF, input_update, dt, t)
+function WaspNet.update!(neuron::LIF, input_update, dt, t)
     neuron.output[1] = 0 # Reset spikes
     neuron.state[1] += input_update # If an impulse came in, add it